engineergrowth/DEHub/08_pipeline_challenges/01_ETL_movies/README.md

 - Save the cleaned dataset as a CSV file.
 - Upload it to your **own S3 bucket** using the `boto3` library.
 - Use a `.env` file to securely store your credentials and S3 bucket information.
-- New to AWS S3?
-[Get started with Amazon S3 here](https://aws.amazon.com/s3/getting-started/).
+- New to AWS S3? <a href="https://aws.amazon.com/s3/getting-started/" target="_blank" rel="noopener noreferrer">Get started with Amazon S3 here</a>.
-- Alternatively, you can load the dataset to a [sqlite database](https://www.geeksforgeeks.org/python-sqlite/).
+- Alternatively, you can load the dataset to a <a href="https://www.geeksforgeeks.org/python-sqlite/" target="_blank" rel="noopener noreferrer">sqlite database</a>.

 ## 🏆 **Bonus Challenge** (Optional)